-On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on the processing of all new applications relating to the exploration and production of shale gas in the Karoo Basin.
-This moratorium did not extend to existing applications, such as Falcon's, that were submitted prior to 1 February 2011.
-The moratorium was subsequently superseded by a further notice published on 3 February 2014, which likewise excluded from its ambit applications submitted prior to 1 February 2011 subject to a condition that such applications, if granted, would not authorise hydraulic fracturing until regulations were in place to govern the process.
+On 1 February 2011, the Minister of Mineral Resources (the "Minister") published a notice in the Government Gazette declaring a moratorium on processing new applications for the exploration and production of shale gas in the Karoo Basin.
+This moratorium did not extend to existing applications submitted prior to 1 February 2011 such as Falcon's.
+The moratorium was subsequently superseded by a notice published on 3 February 2014, which also excluded from its ambit applications submitted prior to 1 February 2011 subject to a condition that such applications, if granted, would not authorise hydraulic fracturing until regulations were in place to govern the process.